What does Disability Support Services do?

 What kinds of accommodations are available?

-All academic accommodations are based on the documentation and an interactive intake process with the DSS counselor.
+All academic accommodations are based on the documentation and an interactive intake process with the assigned DSS staff member.

 Some accommodations may include, but are not limited to, classroom accessibility, extended time testing, interpreters, note-taking assistance, scribes, reader services (e.g., books on tape, electronic text), and adaptive technology services.

-DSS also assists students with issues and situations related to advocacy, accessibility, on-campus housing, leadership development and advising.
+DSS also assists students with issues and situations related to advocacy, accessibility, and on-campus housing & dining.

 Do I need to register with anyone if I don't want any accommodations?